This section covers the following topics:

 Intercountry adoptions not involving an Australian state adoption authority

 The Hague Convention prohibits privately arranged adoptions.
 However, the only exception to this is expatriate Australian citizens or permanent residents who are living and working in an overseas country.
 If they are eligible to adopt a child under the law of that country they may be eligible to apply for an adoption visa to bring the child back to Australia.

 To be eligible for a visa for the adopted child the following criteria must be met:

 Immigration issues to be aware of

 Further information can be found at the Intercountry Adoption Australia website.

-Once an adopted child turns 18, he or she is entitled to information concerning his/her birth parents held by the relevant government department through the Adoption and Information Service [Adoption Act 1988 (SA) s 27].
+Once an adopted child turns 18, he or she is entitled to information concerning his/her birth parents held by the Department for Child Protection through the Department's Freedom of Information team [Adoption Act 1988 (SA) s 27].

 The information that can be released includes:

 The information may be given to a lineal descendant of the adopted child if they consent or where they are deceased or cannot be located.